Pranith-S21/Linux/README.md

 <b>pwd</b> - Print Working Directory command will print the path of the directory currently we are working on </br>

-          eg:
+eg:</br>

           pwd
           output:
                   /c/users/hp

 The above path(i.e, /c/users/hp) is the output or the present/current  working directory of the pwd command

 <b>cd</b> - Change Directory  command will change the present/current  working directory to reuired working directory by using required direcotries path</br>